CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Ability to read and understand building plans and specifications.

-Ability to read and comprehend technical manuals that relates to equipment usage and mechanical components.
+Ability to read and comprehend technical manuals that relate to equipment usage and mechanical

-Ability to access situation and respond with the appropriate tools, procedures and equipment needed.
+Ability to access situations and respond with the appropriate tools, procedures and equipment needed.

 Ability to work under distracting conditions.